Linaro/lava/doc/usecaseone.rst

 The receiver needs to know where to find the data.
 The sender can ensure that the file is in a particular location, it is up to the YAML to get the rest of the information of the network address of the sender.
-This example assumes that the data is modified in some undisclosed manner by the ```./modify-data.sh``` script which is part of your testdef_repo before the receiver is notified.
+This example assumes that the data is modified in some undisclosed manner by the ``./modify-data.sh`` script which is part of your testdef_repo before the receiver is notified.
-Any packages required by ```modify-data.sh``` need to be added to the install deps of sender.yaml.
-The contents of ```modify-data.sh``` are left as an exercise for the reader.

-The LAVA MultiNode API provides ways of querying the network information of devices within the group.
+The LAVA :ref:`multinode_api` provides ways of querying the network information of devices within the group.
 In order to offer the data via apache, the sender needs to raise a suitable network interface, so it calls ifconfig as a lava test case first and then uses the lava-network API call to broadcast network information